albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 ## 5 Constrained Evolutionary Algorithms

 * What kind of constraints can an optimization problem have?

+  > **Hard-constraints** which set conditions that are requred to be satisfied and **soft-constraints** which have some variables values that are penalised in the objective function.
 * What does it mean for a solution to be infeasible?

+  > That some hard-constraints are not satisfied.
 * What are the main kinds of penalty functions that can be used in EAs?

+  > * Death Penalty: when a solution violates a constraint it is rejected
+  > * Static Penalty: the penalty functions remains constant during the evolution process
+  > * Dynamic Penalty: the penalty function changes depending on the generation
+  > * Adaptive penalty: the penalty function takes a feedback from the search process
 * What are the main issues of penalty-based approaches?

+  > * The penalty factors are highly problem dependent.
+  > * If the penalty is too high or low the optimization process may not be efficient
 * How does ASCHEA work?

+  > It has 3 main components:
+  >
+  > * An adaptive penalty function
+  > * A recombination operator guided by the constraints, that mixes an infeasable solution with a feasible one
+  > * A "Segregational selection operator": Aims to define the ratio of feasible solutions in the next population
 * How does stochastic ranking work?

+  >
 * How does constraint domination (Pareto ranking) work?
 * How can the notion of Pareto-dominance be adapted to problems with constraints?
 * What’s the rationale behind repair mechanisms?